mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 TODO: show a diff of this

-In this case, you should point out that the author needs to rename the function from `ValidateAndSerialize` to just `Serialize`.
+In this case, point out that the author needs to rename the function from `ValidateAndSerialize` to just `Serialize`.
 They haven't touched the line containing the function signature, but their changes caused the line to become incorrect.

-I softly break this rule if I don't have many notes, but I notice an easy fix nearby.
+I softly break this rule if I don't have many notes, but I notice an easy fix just out of scope.
 In these cases, I make it clear that the author can ignore the note if they please.

 {% include image.html file="out-of-scope-note.png" alt="Pointing out an issue that's out of scope" max_width="790px" %}

 ## Look for opportunities to split up large reviews

-If you receive a changelist that's more than 300-400 lines of code, encourage the author to split it into smaller pieces.
-Push back proportionally harder the more the changelist goes over 400 lines.
-I personally refuse to review changelists that are over 1,000 lines.
+If you receive a changelist that's more than ~400 lines of code, encourage the author to split it into smaller pieces.
+Push back proportionally harder the more they go over this limit.
+I personally refuse to review changelists that exceed 1,000 lines.

 {% include image.html file="magician.png" alt="Magician splits large reviews" max_width="800px"  img_link=true %}

 The author may gripe about splitting the changelist because it's a tedious task.
-Ease their burden by offering suggestions of logical boundaries for the split.
+Ease their burden by identifying logical boundaries for the split.
 The easiest case is when the changelist touches multiple files independently.
 In that case, they can just split the changelist into smaller sets of files.
-In harder cases, look for the ground level of the changelist — functions or classes that are at a lower layer of abstraction than the rest of the changes.
-Ask the author to split those changes into a separate changelist, then circle back to the rest of the code after the first changelist is merged in.
+In harder cases, find the functions or classes at the lowest layer of abstraction.
+Ask the author to move these to a separate changelist, then circle back to the rest of the code after the first changelist is merged in.

-When the code is low quality, you should especially encourage the author to split up the changelist.
+Especially encourage the author to split up the changelist when code quality is low.
 The difficulty of reviewing bad code grows exponentially with the size of the changelist.
-Divide and conquer.
-You're better off reviewing a couple 300-line sloppy changelists than a single 600-line abomination.
+You're better off reviewing a couple sloppy 300-line changelists than a single 600-line abomination.

 ## Offer sincere praise

 Most reviewers focus only on what's *wrong* with the code, but reviews are a valuable opportunity to reinforce positive behaviors.

-For example, imagine you're reviewing a changelist and you come across a particularly clear, concise function comment.
-If the author has struggled to write good documentation in the past, let them know they nailed it this time.
+For example, imagine you're reviewing for an author who struggles to write documentation, and you come across a clear, concise function comment.
+Let them know they nailed it.
 They'll improve faster if you tell them when they're getting it right instead of just waiting to ding them when they screw up.

 {% include image.html file="mma.png" alt="Sincere praise at an MMA match" max_width="650px"  img_link=true %}

-Praise is by no means reserved for when an author shows improvement.
+You don't need to have a specific goal in mind to offer praise.
 Any time I see something in the changelist that delights me, I tell the author about it:

 * "I never knew about this API.
 That's really useful!"
 * "This is an elegant solution.
 I never would have thought of this."
 * "Breaking up this function was a great idea.
 It's so much simpler now."

-Look especially hard (todo: reword) for opportunities to offer praise if the author is a junior developer or joined the team recently, as they're likely to feel nervous or defensive during a review.
-Sincere compliments demonstrate that you are a supportive teammate. not a sadistic gatekeeper.
+If the author is a junior developer or joined the team recently, they're likely to feel nervous or defensive during a review.
+Sincere compliments demonstrate that you are their supportive teammate and not a cruel gatekeeper.

 ## Grant approval when remaining fixes are trivial

 Some reviewers have the misconception that they should withhold approval until they witness fixes for every last note.
-This is poor practice.
-It adds needless code review rounds, wasting time for both the author and reviewer.
+This adds needless code review rounds, wasting time for both author and reviewer.

 Grant approval when any of the following are true: